Miike728/Miike728/README.md

 - 👋 Hi, I’m @Miike728
-- 👀 I’m interested in cloud computing, minecraft servers and programming
+- 👀 I’m interested in cloud computing, minecraft servers, Cybersecurity and programming
 - 🌱 I’m currently learning cloud computing
 - 📫 You can reach me at miike@miike7.com
 - OwO, what's this?